Access to Services

 Did You Know?

 -African Americans have the county’s highest rate of death from high blood pressure, infant death, diabetes, and asthma hospitalization.

-Contra Costa’s most disadvantaged families in Richmond, Bay Point/Pittsburg, and Antioch can’t afford health insurance and rarely see a doctor
+-Contra Costa’s most disadvantaged in Richmond, Bay Point/Pittsburg, and Antioch can’t afford health insurance and rarely see a doctor.

-Based in the clinics, CHD is reducing health disparities by helping individuals and families in the following ways.
+Based in County clinic locations, CHD reduces health disparities by helping individuals and families in the following ways:

 Establish a primary healthcare “home” with a doctor or clinic

 Talk with their healthcare providers about medical issues